 People were very skeptical to use these sites to purchase their items there because they are prone to fraudulent activities and scamming schemes.
 It is still evident up to this day, but developers come up with solutions to better people’s shopping experience.
 Examples of these solutions are reviews, return policy, and cash on delivery.
 These features help consumers decide if they should purchase items from an e-commerce website or not.

-One of the obvious differences between an ecommerce website and an ordinary business or company website is in the features that it supports.
+One of the obvious differences between an eCommerce website and an ordinary business or company website is in the features that it supports.
 A company website may just house information on the brand’s product and services so users will need to contact the company directly if they want to do business with them.
-Meanwhile, an ecommerce website works pretty much like how a physical store works.
+Meanwhile, an eCommerce website works pretty much like how a physical store works.
 Users can purchase items, arrange for delivery and payments on the same site without the need to call a human person to help them with their order.
-When you start learning how to create ecommerce website content, you’ll find that it’s a bit more complicated to put up an online store compared to an ordinary website because of the features and design elements that the former requires.
+When you start learning how to create eCommerce website content, you’ll find that it’s a bit more complicated to put up an online store compared to an ordinary website because of the features and design elements that the former requires.

-There are a lot of ecommerce websites selling a variety of items now.
+There are a lot of eCommerce websites selling a variety of items now.
 From clothing pieces to food items to gardening materials, one must be creative to make his or her brand more unique than the other.
-Even social media accounts are becoming ecommerce platforms and are developed to be ecommerce websites nowadays.
+Even social media accounts are becoming eCommerce platforms and are developed to be eCommerce websites nowadays.
 The only difference is that on an e-commerce website, you don’t have to deal with a human to be able to buy and get your items delivered to your doorstep.
-An ecommerce website must be as functional as it is with or without the owners or managers monitoring the site and dealing with their customers every second of the day.
+An eCommerce website must be as functional as it is with or without the owners or managers monitoring the site and dealing with their customers every second of the day.

 How to build an ecommerce website

-There are two ways to build ecommerce websites: one is to plan out what you want to see on your website then get a professional website developer to handle the project for you; the other way is to use a free e-commerce website builder.
+There are two ways to build eCommerce websites: one is to plan out what you want to see on your website and then get a professional website developer to handle the project for you; the other way is to use a free e-commerce website builder.
 There is no right or wrong way of building an online store.
 It all depends on your budget and how much time you are willing to spend on this task.

-If you want to dip your toes into the world of ecommerce but you are hesitant about making a huge investment, Strikingly can help you set up your online store for free.
-Its website ecommerce platform called Simple Store is available even for free accounts.
+If you want to dip your toes into the world of eCommerce but you are hesitant about making a huge investment, Strikingly can help you set up your online store for free.
+Its website eCommerce platform called Simple Store is available even for free accounts.
 Once you’re ready to take the plunge and sell more products, this site builder can help you scale up with even more options on the paid accounts.

 The next step is to decide on the product that you want to sell.
-Your choice depends on a lot of factors including what types of products you’re interested in, what is in demand with your chosen market niche, how complicated it is to source the product or make it yourself and how difficult it is to have your items delivered to your customers.
-As much as you are already certain what products to sell, you still need to do your market research, identify your target audience and find out what their needs and challenges are so you can provide the product that answers their concerns.
+Your choice depends on a lot of factors including what types of products you’re interested in, what is in demand in your chosen market niche, how complicated it is to source the product or make it yourself, and how difficult it is to have your items delivered to your customers.
+As much as you are already certain about what products to sell, you still need to do your market research, identify your target audience and find out what their needs and challenges are so you can provide the product that answers their concerns.

 Building website content

-When it comes to building ecommerce websites, there are best practices that you must take note of to ensure the success of your new venture.
+When it comes to building eCommerce websites, there are best practices that you must take note of to ensure the success of your new venture.

-You also want to provide detailed product descriptions to help users make informed decisions about your product.
+Description You also want to provide detailed product descriptions to help users make informed decisions about your product.
 This is very crucial for every e-commerce website.
 As much as possible, add a detailed description of your item’s color, sizes, and functions.
-This helps you dispute when there are “not as described” comments or reasons of return.
+This helps you dispute when there are “not as described” comments or reasons for return.

-There are some laws that require retail businesses to post prices on all of their items.
+Prices There are some laws that require retail businesses to post prices on all of their items.
 This lessens unnecessary interactions between consumers and suppliers thus making it more convenient for customers to buy their products in a few clicks.

 Always prioritize user experience so make it easy for your potential customers to complete purchases with just a few clicks.
 The information they are looking for should also be readily available on your website.
-The information that you will be getting from your customers should only be as minimal and necessary as possible to make it a hassle-free and trust-worthy experience.
+The information that you will be getting from your customers should only be as minimal and necessary as possible to make it a hassle-free and trustworthy experience.